The Benefits of an Irrevocable Life Insurance Trust

 What is an Irrevocable Life Insurance Trust (ILIT)?

-An Irrevocable Life Insurance Trust (ILIT) is a type of irrevocable trust that holds or “owns” an insurance policy or policies.
+An Irrevocable Life Insurance Trust (ILIT) is a type of irrevocable trust that owns one or more life insurance policies.
 ILIT is a type of irrevocable trust that holds or “owns” an insurance policy or policies.
 The person creating the ILIT (the grantor) should not serve as trustee of the trust.
 This is the defining aspect of an ILIT—the grantor releases all rights to amend, control, or manage the trust.
 If the grantor retained the power to withdraw cash value or alter the document in any way, then the IRS would consider the insurance policy to be the grantor’s asset and include it in the value of his or her estate.
 An ILIT is designed to be separate and distinct from the grantor’s assets; the goal is for the policy to be excluded from the value of the grantor’s estate in order to avoid the federal estate tax.

 Typically, the main and sole asset of an ILIT is a new life insurance policy purchased by the trust.
-The cash value of the life insurance policy can grow free of income tax within the trust, which makes them an ideal investment throughout the life of the trust.
+The cash value of the life insurance policy can grow free of income tax within the trust, which makes it an ideal investment throughout the life of the trust.
 The purchase of a new life insurance policy is preferred due to a three-year lookback rule for existing policies under Sec.
 2035 of the Internal Revenue Code.
 Transferring an existing policy would be included in the estate if the transfer was less than three years from the date of the grantor’s death.
+There are major differences between an irrevocable trust and revocable trust as well as specific use cases for each.
+Your estate planning attorney would be able to identify which trust is right for you.

 Taylor-N-Kincanon-Evans-and-Davis